raw-food-health

 3) I Rarely Drink Juice: Dentists have long warned patients that acidic juices can destroy the enamel on teeth, and that goes for raw juice as well.
 If you're going to drink it at all, I suggest you do so in very limited quantities and that you use a straw to bypass the problem.

 4) I Eat Acid Fruit In Moderation: Oranges, grapefruit, pineapple, etc, are all highly acidic.
-Each is extremely healthy, but if you're eating huge volumes of these every single day, over the course of months you can strip the enamel right off your teeth.
-Eat them no more than once a day, and preferably less.
-When you do eat acidic fruit, follow the meal with a water swish.
+Each is extremely healthy, but if you're eating nothing but huge volumes of these foods day after day, over the course of many months it may be possible to strip the enamel off your teeth.

 5) I Care For My Teeth: Though I stopped using toothpaste some time ago, I'm still meticulous about my flossing and brushing.
-It may be overkill, as the dentist consistently says my teeth are perfect, but I make it a habit to brush once a day and floss twice a day.
+I also periodically use some baking soda.
+It may be overkill, as the dentist consistently says my teeth are great, but I make it a habit to brush once a day and floss twice a day.

 Why Switching Diets Will Not Work Miracles